OpenForumAI/Curriculum/index.md

 <br><br>
 <div style="border: 1px solid #ddd; background-color: #f3f3f3; padding: 1em 1.5em; margin-top: 1em; margin-bottom: 2em; border-radius: 8px;">
   <h3><strong>Developing Your Own Curriculum</strong></h3>
  The above syllabi outline content and readings relevant to the learning objectives covered by each course.
-In order to build upon the syllabi and develop courses relevant to your specific student population, LLM prompts can be useful for developing detailed course materials and related activities.<br><br>
+In order to build upon the syllabi and develop courses relevant to your specific student population, LLM prompts can be useful for developing detailed course materials and related activities.<br><br><br>

 <strong>Tips for using LLMs for Curriculum Development:</strong>
   <ul style="margin-top: 0.5em;">